-Babies with birth weight of < 2.5 kg irrespective of gestational age is called Low Birth Weight Baby.
+Babies with a birth weight of < 2.5 kg irrespective of gestational age are called Low Birth Weight Baby.
 Most normal babies weigh 5.5 pounds by 37 weeks of gestation.
 At birth, most babies weigh 6 to 8 pounds.
-There are really nothing special to do for preventing Low Birth Weight Baby.
+There is really nothing special to do for preventing Low Birth Weight Baby.
 But the following measures will surely help to prevent it.
 Proper nutrition, adequate rest, and avoidance of cigarettes, drugs, and alcohol will contribute to the development of a healthier child.
 It is often confused with premature birth.
 It simply refers to a baby’s weight at birth, while premature birth refers to a birth occurring before 37 weeks.
-If you had a low birth-weight baby in a previous pregnancy, your risk of having another is somewhat increased.
-But it depends on the cause of Low Birth Weight.
-Make sure to solve the problem before next pregnancy.
+If you had a premature baby in a previous pregnancy, your risk of having another is somewhat increased.
+But it depends on the cause of poor Birth Weight.
+Make sure to solve the problem before the next pregnancy.

 Nice to know:

 - Macrosomia or Large baby: 4.00 kg or more.

 - Low birth weight: less than 2.5 kg